Indiana’s Medicaid Waiver Programs:

 The Application and all documents requested must be returned to the local BDDS Office.
 The Application can be submitted in person, by mail, or by fax.
 Other individuals and/or agency representatives can provide assistance to complete the application.

-After the Application is submitted to the local BDDS Office, intake staff from that office will determine eligibility and preliminary Level of Care (LOC).
-The eligible individual is then added to the Wait List.
+After the Application is submitted to the local BDDS Office, intake staff from that office will determine eligibility and preliminary Level of Care (LOC). (** Make sure the Level of Care Screening Instrument (LOCSI) is administered by the BDDS Office it must be administered for an eligible individual to be added to the Wait List.)

 After a family member is placed on the Medicaid waiver waiting list though the BDDS Office, you can check their status on the waiting list by using the following portal: http://www.in.gov/fssa/ddrs/4328.htm.
 To access the information, a consumer or guardian will need to provide the following information: Last four digits of social security number or Dart-ID; first and last name; date of birth, and requestor’s name if not the consumer or guardian.